Adapt Your Cyber Security Defenses

 Distributed Denial of Service attacks have recently become more prominent.
 Hackers conduct these attacks by producing many simultaneous connections to an internet connected device.
 This causes the attacked device to be unable to respond to legitimate requests.
 These attacks are common on web servers and servers that host cloud services.

-A recent example of this was an attack on Dyn, a company which provides domain services to many large websites such as Twitter, Etsy, and CNBC.
+A prominent example of this was an attack on Dyn.
+This company provides domain services to many large websites such as Twitter, Etsy, and CNBC.
 This attack effectively disabled legitimate traffic from reaching all Dyn serviced sites for several hours until the attack could be mitigated.

 Hackers need access to hundreds to thousands of devices to orchestrate a DDoS attack.
-I believe we may see compromised IoT devices used in one of these attacks in the future.
+We may see compromised IoT devices used in one of these attacks in the future.
 Hackers may be able to activate thousands of these compromised devices simultaneously to attack one of their targets.

 Social Media Hacks

 We are deep in the social media age where posting and commenting on a platform such as Facebook and Twitter has become part of our daily routine.
-The popularity of these services makes them a prime target for hackers.
-The amount of information stored on these platforms is staggering and the ability to steal someone’s online identity can be very powerful.
+These popular services makes them a prime target for hackers.
+The amount of information stored on these platforms is staggering.
+The ability to steal someone’s online identity can be very powerful.

 Evidence of this type of threat is in the news quite often.
 There have been countless celebrities and high profile individuals that have been the victim of social media identity theft.
 Often times, hackers are able to gain access to the users social media associated email account and change their account passwords, giving them full control of the social account.
 While a lot of these hacks are fairly benign and can be laughed off, they can have serious social and business impacting effects.